NixEngh/pickup_and_delivery/README.md

 ## How to run
 `make run`
 ## data
-The case files should be in the data/input directory.
+The case files should added to the data/input directory.
 ## results
 You will find the results of the search in the data/results directory.